WEBCR8TOR/WEBCR8TOR/README.md

 ### Hi there 👋

 I'm a new software developer and have been learning CSS, HTML, and Javascript through freecodecamp.org for a couple of years until I found Tech Elevator.
-Now I'm starting a cohort in July to learn Java and I couldn't be more excited.
+Now I'm about to complete their 3 month bootcamp for Java and I couldn't be more excited.

 pronouns: He/Him